List of Sri Lanka Twenty20 International cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Highest Average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Virat Kohli of India has scored the most half-centuries in T20Is with 38.
-He is followed by India's Rohit Sharma on 33 & Pakistan's Babar Azam with 32, Australia's David Warner on 25.
-Tillakaratne Dilshan has the most half-centuries among Sri Lankan batsmen.
+He is followed by Pakistan's Babar Azam on 36 & India's Rohit Sharma with 32, Pakistan's Mohammad Rizwan on 29.
+Kushal Perera has the most half-centuries among Sri Lankan batsmen.

 Most centuries

 A century is a score of 100 or more runs in a single innings.